xpmethod/xpmethod.github.io/_posts/events/2014-11-14-pamela-smith.md

  - labnotes.jpg
  - manuscript.png
 ---

-### A Digital Critical Edition for the Making and Knowing Project

 Pamela Smith, Seth Low Professor of History and Director of the [Center for Science and Society](http://scienceandsociety.columbia.edu/) at Columbia will